ReadingTimeMachine/ocr_post_correction/README.md

 # TODO

-1. add in Zenodo links
+1. add in HuggingFace links